PackeTsar/Install-Python/README.md

 5. You're all done.
 Python is installed and ready to use.

 ### Option 2: Install with Homebrew
 [Homebrew](https://brew.sh/) is a MacOS Linux-like package manager.
-You can visit the below pages to walk you through installing Homebrew and an updated Python interpreter along with it.
+Walk through the below steps to install Homebrew and an updated Python interpreter along with it.

 1. Open your **Terminal** application and run: `xcode-select --install`.
 This will open a window.
 Click **'Get Xcode'** and install it from the app store.
 2. Install Homebrew.
 Run: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`